 The amount so calculated in each calendar year will be included in my taxable wages as a fringe benefit.
-Falsification of statements concerning vehicle usage, use of the county-owned vehicle beyond the specific instructions of the elected official, or failure to provide required documentation may result in discipline up to and including discharge.
+Falsification of statements concerning vehicle usage, use of the county-owned vehicle beyond the specific instructions of the elected official or department head, or failure to provide required documentation may result in discipline up to and including discharge/determination.